We have brought together all you could ever need to know about loans in this one-stop-shop guide.

 Secured Loans - With secured loans you have to use your property as security against the loan.
 This means that if you default on your repayment, you could lose your home.
 You can borrow up to £100,000 and the maximum amount of time for repaying the loan is 25 years.

-There are variety of different places to get loans from, including:
+There are a variety of different places to get loans from, including:

-You just need to find the loan provider that provides the best deal for you and your circumstances.
+You need to find the loan provider offering the best deal for you and your circumstances.
+You can compare loans online to see which is the cheapest and best loan UK for you.

 Before choosing your loan it's important to consider the following factors: